Tablets – Recylce IT Safely

 For further details about our free and cost-effective services call us on 01 4578321, email info@recycleit.ie or visit the Recycle IT website at www.recycleit.ie

-21 Recycling Facts – Do more in Spring!
+21 Recycling Facts – Do more this Year!

 Every year in Ireland, we support events such as Spring Clean Month, Recycling Week, and Reuse Month.
 These events help people understand why it is important to recover, reuse, and recycle waste.
 They give you, your children, family, friends, and coworkers a chance to learn more and take action together in your community to reduce waste.